VictorNault/eisape-nault/README.md

 Victor and Seun: 12-05-21 (4.5 hours)
 - created files to make dictionaries mapping: State-County-DSCI values (all-time) & county-DSCI (2019) & county-median household income (2019)
 - read in median household avgs for counties in 2019
 - un-reversed data sets that were being read in backwards
 - some comments for functions

 Victor and Seun: 12-06-21 (7.5 hours)
-- Discretized our DSCI data into "Above Average DSCI" and "Below Average DSCI", and discretized our median income data to "Low Income" and "Not Low Income" (based on the US legal definition of low income as below $51852 a year for a family of three)
+- Discretized our DSCI data into "Above Average DSCI" and "Below Average DSCI", and discretized our median income data to "Low Income" and "Not Low Income" (based on the National Center for Children in Poverty definition of low income as below $51852 a year for a family of three)
 - Wrote this to a csv file
 - Shuffled and then randomly divided the contents of this csv file into training and testing partitions 20 times
 - Did a Naive Bayes analysis on all of these paired partitions